Dental Implants – Oklahoma City, OK

 How Many Teeth Can Dental Implants Replace?

-Generally, if you have good oral and general health, you are a candidate for the procedure.
+Generally, if you have good oral and general health, you are a candidate for the dental implant procedure.
 To ensure that your risk factors for the treatment are minimal, your medical and lifestyle history will be discussed to look for issues that may hinder your body’s ability to heal and fight infections.